rsailor/displaysim/README.md

 a way that it may be easy to convert to embedded C for an AVR microcontroller.

 ### Utility
-**textohex** is a utility for converting fonts into the bitmap format used in displaysim.
-Without alteration, textohex can import any font on your system.
+**texttohex** is a utility for converting fonts into the bitmap format used in displaysim.
+Without alteration, texttohex can import any font on your system.
 You can check the available fonts using `printArray(PFont.list())`.
 The format is one pixel per bit, packed in bytes.
 This packing takes a few extra steps to interpret, but is critical for use in a microcontroller.
 For example, the full